vamem9z-Moses/dotfiles/README.md

 Once these are installed you'll want to run the bootstrap-vim.sh script, which will backup your current dotfiles and replace them with those in this repo.

+If you are on fedora it uses an older version of ctags 5.8 vs the git commit for 5.9 that doesn't have support for go you need to run the boostrap-ctags.sh `./boostrap-ctag.sh`.
+This will copy a ctags file that adds go bindings.

 #### Slimv

 To make slimv work correctly you'll need to adsf installed.
 The easiest way to